Full realization of ergodic IRS entropy in SL2(Z) and free groups: Notation and precise statement of results

 \subsection{Finite index subgroups}

 In order to prove Theorem \ref{thm:IRS SL2}, we require a way of passing from an intersectional IRS on $F$ to an ergodic IRS on $G$, where $[G:F] < \infty$, in a way that controls the random walk entropy.
+There are some standard ways to ``lift'' IRSs from finite index subgroups, such as {\em co-induction} from \cite{KQ19}, but these do not control the entropy in a quantitative way, to enable a lifting the full IRS spectrum to a full IRS spectrum in the mother group.
+Another possibility is to realize the {\em Furstenberg entropy of stationary spaces} as in \cite{HT15}, but this is a broader class of entropies than those arising from ergodic IRSs.

+For this reason the explicit construction of an intersectional IRS in Theorem \ref{thm:free groups} is useful, because it provides a random subgroup of the free group, which can also be thought of as a random subgroup of the mother group.
+We now explain how to connect the IRS entropy spectra of the two.

 Let $F \leq G , [G:F]<\infty$ be a finite index subgroup.
 For a random walk $\mu$ on $G$, there is an induced random walk $\mu_F$ on $F$, defined as follows: Let $(X_t)_t$ be the $\mu$-random walk.
 Let $T = \inf \{ t \geq 1 \ : \ X_t \in F \}$ be the return time to $F$.
 Define $\mu_F(x) = \Pr [ X_T = x ]$. $\mu_F$ is sometimes called the \define{hitting measure}, because it is the probability measure of the first time the random walk returns to the subgroup $F$.